mkatsoho/learning-path-clojure-clojureScript/doc/setup.md

 - Optional, vscode plugin: neovim.
 If you want to use vi inner VSCode.
 WARNING: another popular plugin `vscodevim` has key conflicts with clojure.

+NOTE: neovim should be nightly buiuld 0.5.0 or upper.
+The stablle build is 0.2.x.

 Install neovim (/usr/bin/neovim) on OS, before install neovim plugin on VSCode.

 `yay -S neovim`